Learn the basics of working with Bit in your own projects.

 Track components with Bit

-Bit isolates and tracks files in your repository as components, to later make them available in other projects.
+Bit isolates and tracks files or sets of files in your repository as components, to later make them available in other projects.

 bit add src/components/* # use a glob pattern or a specific path to track multiple components or a single component.

-Bit automatically scans the files it tracks for their dependencies (packages and files), to resolve out their dependency graph.
+Bit automatically scans the files it tracks for their dependencies (packages and files), to resolve their dependency graph and isolate the components.

 Use the bit status command to verify that each component’s dependency graph was successfully built and resolved.

 Let’s track the components